-Green also hopes to teach and continue her research into the past interactions and movements of people in the northern Everglades.
+Green hopes to teach and continue her research into the past interactions and movements of people in the northern Everglades.
 The region was once a cultural hub for Indigenous people rafting in on languid rivers and sloughs connecting the Atlantic Coast to the Gulf and Lake Okeechobee to the Florida Bay.
 Tree islands of pine, cypress and mangrove rose above the sawgrass marshes and provided a stable, dry environment where communities came and went for several thousand years.

-Green sees collaboration within communities and between institutions as indispensable to museum collections and research.
+Jennifer sees collaboration within communities and between institutions as indispensable to museum collections and research.
 She’s currently working with Michelle LeFebvre, assistant curator of the South Florida Archaeology and Ethnography program, to build stronger ties with the Ah-Tah-Thi-Ki Museum, which is owned and operated by the Seminole Tribe of Florida.
 “These partnerships provide the opportunity to evaluate shared goals and find ways to work together to each other’s benefit,” she said.

 Green is in the process of finalizing her dissertation, which she plans to complete later this year before moving on to other research projects, but she’s already looking forward to collaborating with researchers at the Florida Museum and the University of Florida.